-Our editor shares her recollections of life in NYC on September 11.
+One Hudson Valley Magazine editor shares her recollections of life in New York City on 9/11.

 On the morning of September 11, 2001, between 8 -8:30 am, I was doing my usual morning routine: Dropping my 1- and 3-year-old off at daycare and taking the train to Grand Central Station.

 I didn’t realize it at the time, of course, but as I waited at my Rivertown station, two planes were being hijacked and were flying over me, also on their way to Manhattan.

 In the pre-smartphone era, I didn’t know anything was amiss until I went into a deli on Madison Avenue around 9:50 a.m. and heard people talking about a plane that had crashed into the Pentagon.
 Thinking it was another small plane, like the one that had landed on the White House Lawn in 1994, I didn’t think much of it.